-By adding one or all of the following gamification concepts to the way you design your next online course, you’ll raise the bar for your customers and ensure they’ll keep coming back for more — and tell their friends about it, too.
+By adding one or all of the following gamification concepts to the design of your next online course, you’ll raise the bar for your customers and ensure they’ll keep coming back for more.

 The idea behind progress tracking is simple: Most people are motivated by achievement.
 Why not show people their progress and reward them incrementally as they move through your course?

 In most learning environments, students absorb information on their own — in isolation.
 Without indicators of how much they’ve completed and what’s left to get through, it can be a lonely proposition that many learners abandon or give up on.

 With even the simplest progress tracking module in place, students can check off the modules they’ve completed, giving them the benefit of referring back to certain lessons in a course.

 If achieving something is motivating in itself, sharing your success with others is even more powerful.
 By adding a social sharing component to your online courses, you make it almost irresistible for learners to celebrate their successes along the way … which then inspires them to keep going.

 You can do this by awarding badges when students complete modules or mini courses, and you can implement a “share on social media” button that gives them the ability to show off their progress.